JustCapo/IE-Cloud-Connector.-Azure/README.md

 ### IE Cloud Connector

-Now we open the IE Cloud Connector, and in the Bus Adaptor section, select "Edit configuration".
+Now we open the IE Cloud Connector, and in the Bus Adaptor section, select *Edit configuration*.
 The fields to fill are as follows:
 - Client ID: Unique identifier of the cloud connector MQTT client which connects to an MQTT Server.
 - Host: Hostname of the MQTT server, which the cloudd client connects to.
-Default is is-databus.
+Default is ie-databus.
 - Port number: Port number of the MQTT server, which the cloud client connects to.
 Default is 1883.
 - Topic for subscription: Topic name to receive data from the MQTT server.
 - QOS for subscription: The Quality of Service (QoS) level is an agreement between the sender of a message and the receiver of a message that defines the guarantee of delivery for a specific message.
 We can leave it an 1 for this example.